sethgonzales/Pierres-Bakery/README.md

    * To compile the console app without running it, use the following command: `$ dotnet build`.
 * Interact with each of the prompts to enter the shop and place an order.
 If you make a mistake, or would like to leave, follow the 'input error' or 'continuation' prompts as needed.
 * To test the business logic, navigate to test directory, `PierresBakery.Tests`.
+   * In the command line, run the command `$ dotnet restore` to install any testing files.
    * In the command line, run the command `$ dotnet test` to execute the tests.

 ## Known Bugs